samikeijonen/kuorinka/README.md

 ## Changelog

+### Version 1.4.0 - September 21, 2015

+* Update theme layout to Hybrid Core version 3.0.0.
+Basically everything have changed.
+* Update Breadcrumb Trail to version 1.0.1.
+* Update Genericons to version 3.4.
+* Update archive title and description using Core functions the_archive_title() the_archive_description().
+* Update Media Grabber.
+* Update Schema.org file for comments.
+* Update Responsive Nav to version 1.0.39.
+* Remove kuorinka_paging_nav() function.
+Use Core the_posts_pagination() function.
+* Remove admin header styles and files.
+These are all in the Customizer.

 ### Version 1.3.2 - May 6, 2015

 * Remove example.html file from Genericons for security (DOM-based XSS) reasons.